mousepawmedia/devdocs/source/serverconfig/mpm.rst

 Browse to the web server using the IP or whatever address is most convenient, and ensure the Apache2 default page is appearing.

+Now edit the following:

+..  code-block:: bash

+    sudo vim /etc/sysctl.conf

+Edit the file, uncommenting or adding the following lines:

     net.ipv4.conf.default.accept_source_route = 0
     net.ipv6.conf.default.accept_source_route = 0